omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/run-watcher-vps.md

 - RAM: 6GB
 - Bandwidth: 20 Mbps

 > The requirements are based on the network's load in Q2 2020.
-It is recommended to use hardware with higher performance to avoid a potential increase in the volume of transactions.
+It is recommended to use hardware with higher performance to avoid a potential increase in transaction volume.

+## Costs

+The costs of running a Watcher on VPS include the following components:
+- A full Ethereum node (local or ETH provider).
+- VPS or dedicated server that matches [the minimum hardware requirements](#minimum-hardware-requirements).
+- DevOps setup and maintenance fee.

 ## Installation Process